 Position a rack in the lower third of your oven and preheat to 350°F/180°C. Line with parchment paper the bottom and sides of a 8x8-inch baking pan.
 Set aside.

-Add butter, sweetener (use lower amount for keto adapted sweetness and larger for more traditional sweet tooth), cocoa powder and salt to a medium heatproof bowl.
+Add butter, sweetener, cocoa powder and salt to a medium heatproof bowl.
 Melt over a water bath whisking constantly (or use the microwave, in small increments).
-You'll want to heat it up until all the butter and sweetener has melted and the mixture is well incorporated (note that erythritol, unlike xylitol, won't dissolve much at this point).
+You'll want to heat it up until most of the sweetener has melted and the mixture is well incorporated (note that erythritol, unlike xylitol, won't dissolve much at this point).
 Remove from heat and allow the mixture to cool slightly.

-Bake for 15-25 minutes (we do about 23 with xylitol and 17 with erythritol), or until the center is just set and a toothpick inserted in the center comes out slightly moist.
+Bake for 15-25 minutes (we do about 23 with xylitol and 17 with erythritol), or until the center is just set and a toothpick inserted in the center comes out moist.
 This really does vary (a lot!!) from oven to oven (think convection etc), so give them a check from minute 15 the first time around, and remember that you'll brownies will continue to cook while they cool.

 Sprinkle with flakey sea salt (optional) and allow to cool completely on a rack.
 Lift brownies using the edges of the parchment paper and cut into desired size (we do 16!).
 To get extra clean edges, place in the freezer for 10 minutes prior to cutting.